-If you join us for worship on Sundays, you will likely encounter our mission statement either from the stage or on one of the banners throughout the auditorium.
+If you join us for worship on Sundays, you will likely encounter our mission statement either from the stage or on the wall in our foyer.
 Eastside's mission is about:

 - Seeking Christ